firebitsbr/anonblog/README.md

 ## Contributing

-Anyone that knows shell scripting, C, or in depth Tor knowledge is welcome to contribute here.
+Anyone that knows shell scripting, C, or in depth Tor knowledge is welcome to contribute here, via pull request.

 ## Building